Apple One

-Apple One is a subscription that bundles a number of premium services provided by Apple into tiered packages, first offered in late 2020.
+Apple One is a subscription service that bundles several premium services from Apple into tiered packages, first offered in late 2020.
 The three tiers offered are Individual, Family, and Premier, with all three providing access to Apple Music, Apple TV+, Apple Arcade, and iCloud storage (50 GB for Individual, 200 GB for Family, and 2TB for Premier).
 The Premier tier also includes Apple News+ and Apple Fitness+.
 Both family and premier packages allow family sharing for up to six accounts.
 Additional iCloud storage can be purchased on top of an Apple One subscription.